brentkendall/windows-itpro-docs/store-for-business/add-profile-to-devices.md

 ## Windows Autopilot deployment profiles in Microsoft Store for Business and Education
 You can manage new devices in Microsoft Store for Business or Microsoft Store for Education.
 Devices need to meet these requirements:
-- Windows 10, version 1703 or later
+- Windows 10, version 1703 or later.
 - New devices that have not been through Windows out-of-box experience.

 ## Add devices and apply Autopilot deployment profile